-So, what does all these means?
+So, what do all these means?

 - These means that if you are only invested in a few securities whether they be stocks or bonds, you should not just listen to anyone to stay invested and keep investing without knowing whether the companies that you are investing and remain invested in may go bust.
 There is a real possibility you can lose a lot of or all your capital because you are so concentrated.

 - These also means that if you are invested in actively managed funds and not index funds or a market-based funds, the whole idea of staying invested so that when the recovery happens, you can capture the strong returns may not work for you.
-This is because there is a real possibility that while you remain invested in these funds, the fund manager has already “de-risk” the portfolio and sold part of the equities to cash in order to minimize the loss or hold cash to try and time his entry once he thinks markets have bottom.
-Also, it is possible for a bond fund, such as a global bond fund with a very broad mandate to be buying into lower quality bonds that may give higher yields during good time but tank during times like this.
+This is because there is a real possibility that while you remain invested in these funds, the fund manager has already “de-risk” the portfolio and sold part of the equities to cash in order to minimize the loss or hold cash to try and time his entry once he thinks markets have bottomed.
+Also, it is possible for a bond fund, such as a global bond fund with a very broad mandate to be buying into lower-quality bonds that may give higher yields during the good time but tank during times like this.
 We are already seeing a lot of stress in the bond market, especially in the high yield bond segment.